kuatroka/docker_training/README.md

 '''
-docker pull <image_name> # pulls the image withour running it docker run -t -d -p 80:80 --name nccoffee thenetworkchuck/nccoffee:frenchpress docker run <image_name> sleep 10 # run the image and sleep for 10 seconds docker run <image_name>:<tag> # tag is where the version of the image or app is specified docker attach <container_name> # attach to the container, but it doesn't mean the CLI is attached too
+docker pull <image_name> # pulls the image withour running it docker run -t -d -p 80:80 --name nccoffee thenetworkchuck/nccoffee:frenchpress # first port is host, second is container docker run <image_name> sleep 10 # run the image and sleep for 10 seconds docker run <image_name>:<tag> # tag is where the version of the image or app is specified docker attach <container_name> # attach to the container, but it doesn't mean the CLI is attached too